scotws/crude65816/README.md

-# A Crude 65816 Emulator
+# A Crude Emulator for the 65816 in Forth

 Scot W. Stevenson <scot.stevenson@gmail.com>